 Tools and further reading

-- NHS England has developed a web page with links to resources and support to help international staff to plan their next career steps.
+- NHS England’s Health Careers web page includes links to resources and support to help international staff to plan their next career steps.
 Hear from six internationally recruited nurses at different stages of their career about how the NHS has supported them to achieve their ambitions.

-- These resources are system-facing and can be used by NHS and local authorities to help support the retention of internationally recruited nurses.
+- Resources are available on the campaign resource centre for NHS and local authorities to help support the retention of internationally recruited nurses.

 - The Medical Workforce Race Equality Standard (MWRES) report 2021 identified that BME doctors have a poorer experience of medicine than their white colleagues, feeling less supported, less included and less able to prosper.
 NHS England has announced a First Five programme of priority domains intended to help tackle these racial disparities.